-The Urban Farm has been an important place for high school students all during the pandemic and we are excited to continue these connections.
+The Urban Farm was an important place for high school students all during the pandemic and we are excited to continue these connections.
 Being outside safely, connecting to nature and each other socially and learning that food is a resource they are able to grow themselves has been a great experience for these students.
-This year, with your support, we doubled the high school internship program and hope to be able to grow the program in 2022.
+In 2021, with your support, we doubled the high school internship program and hope to be able to grow the program in 2022.

 A new farm apprentice program developed to bring vocational education to underrepresented populations in agriculture and environmental careers was kicked off in 2021.
 Grace and Chris were an integral part of our team.
 This pilot program is an important part of our future at Grow It Green, as we help build skills and encourage new pathways for students that build resilience in our diverse community.

 At the Early Street Community Garden, over 100 families garden with us, surrounded by a unique and sustainable public parklet.
 This year, we welcomed many new partner organizations like Neighborhood House, Homeless Solutions, Colonial L.I.F.E. and Wind of the Spirit to spread the therapeutic benefits of gardening and provide food for local residents.

 In 2022, we are building collaborative programs with other local organizations, and reaching out to our neighbors with new sliding scale produce shares, outreach for SNAP participation, bomba training sessions, open houses and a new cooking class we are working on.
 Please help us fund all of these initiatives.